nasa/cumulus/docs/workflows/input_output.md

 Cumulus will set a default CUMULUS_MESSAGE_ADAPTER_DIR to the `cmaDir` global configuration value, which defaults to `/opt/`.
 If `useMessageAdapter: true` is set, it will set it to the `cumulus-message-adapter` directory.

-If you are manually adding the message adapter to your source and utilizing the CMA, you should set the lambda's CUMULUS_MESSAGE_ADAPTER_DIR to override this, or if you aren't utilizing the CMA layer, set the global cma_dir to the directory you're packaging your lambda in.
+If you are manually adding the message adapter to your source and utilizing the CMA, you should set the Lambda's `CUMULUS_MESSAGE_ADAPTER_DIR` environment variable to override this, or if you aren't utilizing the CMA layer, set the global `cma_dir` to the directory you're packaging your Lambda in.

 ### CMA Input/Output